RxSwiftCommunity/RxGRDB/README.md

 If you set `synchronizedStart` to true (the default value), the first element is emitted synchronously upon subscription.

-Other elements are emitted on `resultQueue`, which defaults to `DispatchQueue.main`.
+Other elements are asynchronously emitted on `resultQueue`, in chronological order of transactions.
+The queue is `DispatchQueue.main` by default.

-A variant, with SQL and an alternative fetched type:
+**You can also track SQL requests, and choose the fetched type** (database [row](https://github.com/groue/GRDB.swift#row-queries), plain [value](https://github.com/groue/GRDB.swift#values), custom [record](https://github.com/groue/GRDB.swift#records)).
+The sample code below tracks an `Int` value fetched from a custom SQL request:

 ```swift
 let request = SQLRequest("SELECT MAX(score) FROM rounds").bound(to: Int.self)